8 Best B2B Digital Marketing Campaigns for SaaS

 Many people in the marketing world suggest that B2B and B2C marketing should take a different psychological approach.
 Generally, this thinking is based on the idea that businesses are logical and consumers are not.

 Sutherland advocates for taking a more human approach to B2B marketing.
-He believes that B2B purchasing decisions are subject to fear and self-preservation rather than rational self-interest.
+He believes B2B purchasing decisions are subject to fear and self-preservation rather than rational self-interest.

 So if your SaaS product is built for businesses, remember that you are still selling to emotional beings, but they’re just wearing suits.